 A subquery is a nested query.
-The syntax of subqueries is presented in the description of the SELECT statement in the "SQL Statements" chapter.
+The syntax of subqueries is presented in the description of the SELECT statement in Chapter 12 , "SQL Statements S - Z."

 Unlike other places in which subqueries occur, the EXISTS predicate allows the subquery to specify more than one column in its select list.